MartinPaulEve/meve-iac/README.md

 * Modified version of [terraform-aws-lambda-at-edge](https://github.com/transcend-io/terraform-aws-lambda-at-edge) by benjamint-bsquare.
 The modifications force the Lambda function into the us-east-1 region as this is obligatory for Cloudfront Lamda@Edge functions.
 * [Git](https://git-scm.com/) from Linus Torvalds _et al_.
 * [.gitignore](https://github.com/github/gitignore) from Github.
 * The headshot photograph is courtesy of [Lianne de Mello](https://twitter.com/liannedemello).
+* The infrastructure diagram was created with [CloudCraft](https://app.cloudcraft.co/).

 &copy; [Martin Paul Eve](mailto:martin@eve.gd), 2022.
 Released under the terms of [the MIT License](LICENSE).